All Episodes

 Trump.

-Who wins Jessica?
+Who wins, Jessica?

 Oh, Clinton.

-I can't I cannot pick 'em.
+I cannot pick them.

-I'm on pick them.
+I'm going to pick them.

-I'd have no idea who's going to win this thing.
+I have no idea who's going to win this thing.

 None.

-Oh, I think we could have a popular vote electoral college split.
+Well, I think we could have a popular vote electoral college split.

 Interesting.